obrienlabs/kubernetes-viewport/README.md

 Helm/Kubernetes viewport for multicluster monitoring

 # Project
-A conglomeration of helm/chart code from ONAP (Bell and Amdocs)
+A conglomeration of helm/chart code - some template code is from ONAP (Bell and Amdocs )

   https://git.onap.org/oom/tree/kubernetes/onap